ai4city-hkust/RSpatialHPC/readme.md

 # Setup R-GeoSpatial Environment for HPC

-This repository contains a Shell script (`setup.sh`) to set up an R environment with necessary dependencies and configurations for geocomputing on an Ubuntu system.
+This repository contains a Shell script (`setup.sh`) to set up an R environment with necessary dependencies and configurations for geocomputation on an Ubuntu system HPC.

 ## Prerequisites